Test the BOND model

 Training on Farmer organization empowerment through bonding capital

 Moldavia, February - September 2020

 The learning process was structured around three key events covering the period February to April 2020 where representatives from 10 farmer groups participated to learn new skills, apply them in their group and report back to the following event.
-Therefore, the selected representatives had the important task to stay engaged over the period of the lab experiment and after, attend all three events, disseminate the information in the group where they belong to and start a strategic planning process for their group for a future change.
+Therefore, the selected representatives had the important task to stay engaged over the period of the lab experiment and after, attend all three events, disseminate the information in the group where they belong and start a strategic planning process for their group for a future change.

 Target audience: 10 national farmers groups representing different sectors.
 Two representatives per group selected to attend the three events.

 All three events were held both in Romanian and in English (with translation into Romanian language).